The Teenagers: History

 In the 1980s, the Teenagers had resorted to using a female singer to imitate Lymon's prepubescent voice, and Pearl McKinnon joined the band.
 The members at that time were Jimmy Merchant, Herman Santiago, Eric Ward, and Pearl McKinnon.
 By 1983, Ward had been replaced by Derek Ventura, and in 1984 Phil Garrito took over for Ventura.
 Roz Morehead replaced McKinnon, and Marilyn Byers moved into Morehead's lead spot.
 Later in the 1980s the group had settled on a new lead, Jimmy Castor.
 Castor remained lead until the 1990s, when he was replaced by Timothy Wilson, former lead of Tiny Tim and the Hits.
 This line-up appeared on the PBS special Doo Wop 51 in 2000.

-The group's current line-up is Herman Santiago, Bobby Jay, Terry King and Terrance Farward.
-They are often billed as Frankie Lymon's Legendary Teenagers or The Legendary Teenagers.
+As of 2019 the line-up was Herman Santiago, Bobby Jay, Joseph Rivera and Donald McCall.